-- timeout: optional parameter.
+• timeout: optional parameter.
 Defines the request timeout for the requests executed by the dynamic pollsters to gather data.
 The default timeout value is 30 seconds.
 If it is set to None, this means that the request never times out on the client side.
 Therefore, one might have problems if the server never closes the connection.
 The pollsters are executed serially, one after the other.
-Therefore, if the request hangs, all pollsters (including the non-dynamic ones) will stop executing. - namespaces: optional parameter.
-Defines the namespaces (running ceilometer instances) where the pollster will be instantiated.
-This parameter accepts a single string value or a list of strings.
-The default value is central.
+Therefore, if the request hangs, all pollsters (including the non-dynamic ones) will stop executing.